gar1t/psycho/TUTORIAL.md

 ## Cookie Based Authentication

-Earlier we saw how easy it is to add support for basic authentication.
+Earlier we saw how easy it is to add support for basic authentication -- you just have to wrap an application in the right middleware!

-XXX
+Next, we'll step through a simple cookie based authentication.
+The idea is the same -- insert some middleware into the chain.